sillsdev/khmer-character-specification/specification.md

 Sok (2016:24) wrote:

->_Series assimilation, សម្របសូរ or ការលំឱនសូ "lit. sound adaptation" as proposed by Prom (2013:24) and ទំនាញសូរ "lit. sound inclination" by Chan (2010:100), is the core of Khmer pronunciation and it is regularly correlated with the writing system.
+>_Series assimilation, សម្របសូរ or ការលំឱនសូរ "lit. sound adaptation" as proposed by Prom (2013:24) and ទំនាញសូរ "lit. sound inclination" by Chan (2010:100), is the core of Khmer pronunciation and it is regularly correlated with the writing system.
 The series system and the sonority hierarchy drive the series assimilation phenomenon.
 Huffman (1970:43) refers to this phenomenon as Vowel Governance, for the pronunciation of a vowel symbol, including the invisible inherent vowel, is determined or governed by the series of the initial consonant symbol it is attached to (see Table 6 above).
 Thus, it is simple to pronounce a Khmer word which begins with a single consonant and a consonant cluster whose members are from the same series.
 For instance,_
 >*   _ក ‘neck’ and កា (ក+ា) 'cup' are pronounced as _/kɑɑ/_ and _/kaa/_ respectively because these words begin with first series consonant symbol (ក), and the first series of the inherent vowel is _/ɑɑ/_ and the first series of vowel symbol ា is _/aa/_._
->*   _គ ‘to be mute’ and គា (គ+ា) are pronounced as /kɔɔ/ and /kie/ respectively because they begin with the second series consonant symbol (គ), and the second series of the inherent vowel is /ɔɔ/ and the second series of vowel symbol ា is /ie/._
+>*   _គ ‘to be mute’ and គា (គ+ា) '(proper noun)' are pronounced as /kɔɔ/ and /kie/ respectively because they begin with the second series consonant symbol (គ), and the second series of the inherent vowel is /ɔɔ/ and the second series of vowel symbol ា is /ie/._
 >*   _ក្បាល (ក+្+ប+ា+ល) 'head' is pronounced as /kɓaal/ because ក /k/ and ប /ɓ/ are in the first series, and the first series of vowel symbol ា is _/aa/_._
 >*   _គ្នា (គ+្+ន+ា) 'first person singular (informal)' is pronounced as /knie/ because គ and ន are both in the second series, and the second series of the vowel symbol ា is /ie/._